KauzClay/docs-tap/scst-policy/overview.hbs.md

 # Overview of Supply Chain Security Tools for VMware Tanzu - Policy Controller

-Supply Chain Security Tools - Policy Controller is a security tool that helps you ensure that the container images in their registry have not been tampered with.
+Supply Chain Security Tools (SCST) - Policy Controller is a security tool that helps you ensure that the container images in their registry have not been tampered with.

+> **Important** SCST - Policy Controller is deprecated.
+VMware plans to remove it in a future Tanzu
+> Application Platform version.

 Policy Controller is a Kubernetes Admission Controller that allows you to apply policies to verify signatures on container images before being admitted to a cluster.

 The Policy Controller: